navid0308/A1Evo_MJ_Custom/README.md

 ## Changelogs
 ### Update 1/14/2026 PureEQ v2.8.6 changelog -
 * Experiment with using excess phase for SW integration to system
-* Prior release used minimum phase for alignment but MP does not preserve polarity and is not a viable option
+* Prior release used minimum phase for alignment, but MP does not preserve polarity and is not a viable option

 ### Update 1/13/2026 PureEQ v2.8.5 changelog -
 * Leverage minimum phase when integrating subwoofer to the system